katrinafyi/pac-nix/README.md

 z3 and BAP, which previously took dozens of minutes each, are fetched in seconds.

-Overall, Nix is an effective and well-suited to this task of a consistent meta-build and dependency manager system.
+Overall, Nix is an effective tool and well-suited to this task of a consistent meta-build and dependency manager system.

 ## structure